neuefische/wd-flipped-classroom-curriculum/sessions/js-modern-syntax/README.md

 # JS Modern Syntax

-## Learning objectives
+## Learning Objectives

-- understanding JS as a developing programming language
+- Understanding JavaScript as a developing programming language
-- destructuring assignment
+- Destructuring assignment
-- rest and spread syntax
+- Rest and spread syntax

----

-JS is evolving on a regular basis.
-There are modern syntax additions which come in quite handy, as `destructuring assignment`, `rest syntax` and `spread syntax`.

-### Why is the content of today's block that important for the students?

-The `destructuring assignment`, the `rest syntax` and the `spread syntax` are very useful features to make the code more readable.
-Besides, they are widely used in modern JavaScript and, in particular, React projects.

-### Question

----

-### Required
+## Requirements

 - JS Basics
-- JS Variables and Functions
+- JS Variables and Numbers
+- JS Functions
 - JS Objects and Arrays

----

-## Session Guide

-- Note that JavaScript is a developing language and new features are added continuously.
-- Name the latest features students will learn in this session: `destructuring assignment`, `rest syntax`, and `spread syntax`.

-Demo Start:
+## Demo

+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-modern-syntax/demo-start
 ```

-Demo End:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-modern-syntax/demo-end
 ```

+---

+## Session Guide

+JavaScript is evolving regularly, and new syntax features are added to make coding more efficient and readable.
+In this session, we will learn about three modern JavaScript features: destructuring assignment, rest syntax, and spread syntax.
+These are widely used in modern JavaScript and particularly in React projects, making them essential tools for any developer.

+> How can modern JavaScript syntax features like destructuring, rest, and spread help make your code cleaner and more efficient?

 ### Destructuring Assignment - Objects

 - Explain the `destructuring assignment` in general:

-  - easily unpack properties from objects or values from arrays into distinct variables
+  - It allows us to easily unpack properties from objects or values from arrays into distinct variables.
-  - does not mutate the original object or array
+  - It does not mutate the original object or array.

 - Explain `object destructuring`:
-  - remind students how to extract variables in the known way
+  - Remind students how to extract variables in the known way.
-  - destructure the object into its keys as variables
+  - Destructure the object into its keys as variables.

 ```js
 const tree = {